Sacramento, California: Economy

 The Sacramento metropolitan area is the fifth largest in California after the Los Angeles metropolitan area, the San Francisco Bay Area, the Inland Empire, and the San Diego metropolitan area, and is the 27th largest in the United States.

-Sutter Health, Blue Diamond Growers, Aerojet Rocketdyne, Teichert, and The McClatchy Company are among the companies based in Sacramento.
+Sacramento's economy has historically been dominated by the state and federal government and is currently home to more than 120,000 public sector employees.
+However, in recent years Sacramento has seen a diversification in its local economy, with gains being made in healthcare, manufacturing, and technology.
+Adventist Health, Aerojet Rocketdyne, Blue Diamond Growers, Golden 1 Credit Union, Kratos Defense & Security Solutions, Nugget Markets, Powerschool, Raley's Supermarkets, Solidigm, Sutter Health, Teichert, The McClatchy Company, and VSP Vision Care are notable companies based in Sacramento and the surrounding metropolitan area.
+Other major companies that have operations in Sacramento include Amazon, Apple, Centene, Hewlett-Packard, Intel, Oracle, and Siemens Mobility.

 The Port of Sacramento has been plagued with operating losses in recent years and faces bankruptcy.
 This severe loss in business is due to the heavy competition from the Port of Stockton, which has a larger facility and a deeper channel.
 As of 2006, the city of West Sacramento took responsibility for the Port of Sacramento.
 During the Vietnam War era, the Port of Sacramento was the major terminus in the supply route for all military parts, hardware, and other cargo going to Southeast Asia.

-Top employers
+Employment

-As of 2019, the top employers in the County of Sacramento were:
+As of 2024, Sacramento had a per capita income of $65,104 and an unemployment rate of 5.3%; the top employers were: